6 Best Cocktail Bars in Charleston, SC

 The speakeasy Annex is exactly like what I imagine a speakeasy should be: dark with few candles and red lighting, small with seating for only a little more than 20 people, and a vibe that make you want to stay for hours having good conversation over even better drinks.

 What Makes It Special: The coolest part is that Annex does not have a menu and all drinks are custom made by the skilled bartenders based on your answers to a few questions about what kind of spirits you like and your taste preferences (e.g., fruity, sweet, boozy, citrus, etc.).
-It makes for a very special experience, and I can confidently say that most of the best drinks I’ve had in all of Charleston were from Annex.
+It makes for a very special experience and is easy one of the most unique bars in Charleston SC

 Reservations: If you’re hoping to go to Annex, I’d definitely get a reservation since it’s such a small space, but I’ve never had an issue getting a spot at the bar at Last Saint, which doesn’t accept reservations